SriSravyaN/templates-hacktoberfest/templates/gitHub-desktop-cheatsheet/cheatsheet.md

 6. Do the changes you are required to do in the code editor.

+7. Commit: Commit the changes that you have done to the branch.

-7. Publish branch: This will push the changes you made to github and update your branch.
+8. Publish branch: This will push the changes you made to github and update your branch.

+9. Pull Request: This will create a pull request to the main project and the maintainer can now see your changes.